hammadch1/PowerBI_DataAnalysis_Credit-Card-Defaults/README.md

 3. Start with the Report

     3.1.
-I used default bar charts to show default as per marital status/sex/education level, and also line chart.
+Bar charts are used to show default as per marital status/sex/education level, and also line chart.

     3.2.
 Map Preview was added from options->preview features->show map preview checked